About the Journal

 Focus and scope

-Why is the journal published by the National Library
+Why is the journal published by the National Library?

-By common accord of the National Library’s Scientific Board, its Director-General and the journal’s Editorial Board, research publications should help find answers, both nationally and internationally, to challenges and even threats facing the parliamentary democracy.
+By common accord of the National Library’s Scientific Council, its Director-General and the journal’s Editorial Board, research publications should help find answers, both nationally and internationally, to challenges and even threats facing the parliamentary democracy.
 Therefore the Library invites researchers to suggest texts on most relevant issues related to political studies, legislation (law), economics, rhetoric and communication.
 It will strengthen the field of parliamentary studies as well as the possibilities to permanently renew discussions on problematic issues by observing changes in agendas of agencies of democratic societies: “Parliamentary research services are shaped by the culture and traditions of the context from which they emerge” (In: Ibid., 2015).

-Authors shall present the following information together with the text in English and Lithuanian: place of work and its address, occupational title, educational degree and contact information (phone and e-mail).
-This information shall be indicated on the verso of the first page.
-When the article is published, the dates of its submission to the Editorial Board and the final acceptance for publication shall be indicated.
-At the end of the text, the date of the article‘s submission shall be indicated.
-The author‘s information shall be linked to the information at ORCID.
+Authors are asked to present the following information in English and Lithuanian together with the paper’s text: place of work and its address, occupational title, scientific degree and contact information (phone and e-mail address).
+It is indicated on the left of the first page.
+When the paper is published, the dates of its submission to the Editorial Board and of the final acceptance for publishing is indicated together with the publication’s title, its issue and publishing year and, on the last page, the date of the paper’s submission for publication.

-Composition of the article
+Structure of the paper

 Requirements for texts

-Submission of the text
+Submission of the paper

-Presentation of sources within the article
+Presentation of sources

-If necessary, authors may consult the editorial board or refer to the established standards for bibliographic referencing LST ISO 690 and LST ISO 690-2.
+If necessary, authors may consult the Editorial Board or refer to the established standards for bibliographic referencing LST ISO 690 and LST ISO 690-2.

 History of the journal

-The National Library, which operates as a parliamentary library in line with the Law on Libraries, became the journal’s publisher.
-The title of the journal was suggested and its first concept was prepared by Dr. Andrius Vaišnys (in 1997–2006, Head of the Public Relations Unit at the Office of the Seimas of the Republic of Lithuania), who later on was the Director of Vilnius University’s Institute of Journalism and Dean of the Faculty of Communication at Vilnius University and since 2014, Professor at Vilnius University (in 2010–2020, he was Chairman of the National Library’s Scientific Board).
+Thus, the National Library operating as a parliamentary library under the Law on Libraries of the Republic of Lithuania became the journal’s publisher.
+The title of the journal was suggested and its initial concept was prepared by Dr. Andrius Vaišnys (in 1997–2006, Head of the Public Relations Unit at the Office of the Seimas of the Republic of Lithuania; later on, Director of Vilnius University’s Institute of Journalism, Dean of the Faculty of Communication at Vilnius University; Professor at Vilnius University; and in 2010–2020, Chairman of the National Library’s Scientific Council).
 The first Chairman of the Editorial Board was (up to 2009) the historian Aivas Ragauskas (at present, Professor at Vilnius University).